 But even if everything is running smoothly, you still have to get noticed on the shelf.
 This is a Herculean task considering the thousands of other CPG products out there vying for the consumer’s attention.
 How do you get noticed in an environment like that?
 Programming.

-Ideally the CPG brand builder should offer retailers a full year of such programming.
+Ideally, the CPG brand builder should offer retailers a full year of such programming.
 The retail selling year is divided into at least seven distinct selling periods, each one with a bank holiday or three-day weekend.
 Each one begins on the first day after that holiday.
 For instance, the year starts out with the Martin Luther King three-day weekend.
-Then there’s the Valentine’s Day selling period which usually ends on Presidents’ Day.
+Then there’s Valentine’s Day selling period which usually ends on Presidents’ Day.
 That’s followed by the Easter selling period, and during some years, the St. Patrick’s Day selling period.
 Then comes the Memorial Day selling period, the Independence Day selling period, the Labor Day selling period, the Halloween selling period, the Thanksgiving selling period, and then the Holidays.

 Peppered in between these major selling periods are other events like Super Bowl Sunday, and the World Series, Mother’s Day, and Father’s Day which you can also include in your programming.